-Hungry?
-These foods will keep you full longer
+Always hungry?
+What to eat to actually feel full

 Protein

 Protein boosts fullness through an action on the brain.
 There are many two-way nerve signals between the digestive track and brain.
 When eaten, nerve signals from the stomach send a message boosting fullness.
 When protein foods are in your stomach, your brain gets the signal that increases your biological fullness.
-Aim for at least 10-15 grams per serving.
+Aim for at least 10-15 grams per serving by choosing these foods:

 • 6-8 ounces plain low- or non-fat Greek yogurt